maan2003/druid-hot-reload/README.md

 # Druid hot reloading

 This is an experminent to hot reload druid apps.
-Code in `hot_reload_lib` is mostly taken from https://github.com/irh/rust-hot-reloading with minor changes (update notify to 5.0-pre).
+Code in `hot_reload` is adapted from https://github.com/irh/rust-hot-reloading.

-This is only is tested on linux.
-Although porting should only require small changes in `hot_reload_lib`.

 ## How to Run
 ```bash